Asterisk (software)

 Asterisk is a software implementation of a private branch exchange (PBX).
 In conjunction with suitable telephony hardware interfaces and network applications, Asterisk is used to establish and control telephone calls between telecommunication endpoints such as customary telephone sets, destinations on the public switched telephone network (PSTN) and devices or services on voice over Internet Protocol (VoIP) networks.
-Its name comes from the asterisk (*) symbol for a signal used in dual-tone multi-frequency (DTMF) dialing.
+Its name comes from the asterisk (*) symbol for a signal used in DTMF signaling.

 Asterisk was created in 1999 by Mark Spencer of Digium, which, since 2018, has been a division of Sangoma Technologies Corporation.
 Originally designed for Linux, Asterisk runs on a variety of operating systems, including NetBSD, OpenBSD, FreeBSD, macOS, and Solaris, and can be installed in embedded systems based on OpenWrt.

 Features

 The Asterisk software includes many features available in commercial and proprietary PBX systems: voice mail, conference calling, interactive voice response (phone menus), and automatic call distribution.
 Users can create new functionality by writing dial plan scripts in several of Asterisk's own extensions languages by adding custom loadable modules written in PHP or C or by implementing Asterisk Gateway Interface (AGI) programs using any programming language capable of communicating via the standard streams system (stdin and stdout) or by network TCP sockets.

 Asterisk supports several standard VOIP protocols, including the Session Initiation Protocol (SIP), the Media Gateway Control Protocol (MGCP), and H.323.
 Asterisk supports most SIP telephones, acting both as registrar and back-to-back user agent.
 It can serve as a gateway between IP phones and the PSTN via T- or E-carrier interfaces or analog FXO cards if the DAHDI (Digium Asterisk Hardware Device Interface) library is installed.
 The Inter-Asterisk eXchange (IAX) protocol, RFC 5456, native to Asterisk, provides efficient trunking of calls between Asterisk PBX systems in addition to distributing some configuration logic.
 Many VoIP service providers support it for call completion into the PSTN, often because they themselves have deployed Asterisk or offer it as a hosted application.
 Some telephones also support the IAX protocol.

 By supporting a variety of traditional and VoIP telephony services, Asterisk allows deployers to build telephone systems, or migrate existing systems to new technologies.
 Some sites are using Asterisk to replace proprietary PBXes, others provide additional features, such as voice mail or voice response menus, or virtual call shops, or to reduce cost by carrying both local and long-distance calls over the Internet.

 In addition to VoIP protocols, Asterisk supports traditional circuit-switching protocols such as ISDN and SS7.
 This requires appropriate hardware interface cards, marketed by third-party vendors.
 Each protocol requires the installation of software modules.
 In Asterisk release 14 the Opus audio codec is supported.